dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 Trust is a key ingredient for healthy teams/companies.
 When people trust each other they feel comfortable pointing out possible improvements or straight-up mistakes.
 When people trust each other they listen more productively to input from others (even if it hurts!) and come to solutions rather than arguments.
 When trust is missing… even obvious problems go un-solved and the company limps along.

-To win Doxel needs to discover our internal mistakes, learn from them, and self-improve faster than the competition does.
+To win [COMPANY] needs to discover our internal mistakes, learn from them, and self-improve faster than the competition does.
 Having strong trust between individuals/teams so we can do this is especially difficult in a remote-first environment.
 The “human touch” is missing!
 We don’t interact as much as “just people” and we risk developing transactional relationships.
 Those don’t do well under stress and friction.

 **No information osmosis**